+Before the meeting upload handouts to the abstract processing system (Harvester) so attendees can view them online.
 In an effort to keep the meeting as green as possible, only bring handouts if they are absolutely necessary.
-If you do opt to bring handouts, bring a limited number since you will need to transport them.
+If you do opt to bring handouts, bring a limited number because you will need to transport them.

 All section programs with speaker approval will be audio recorded.
 The audio recordings will be available via the e-Conference to paid registrants.
 Please upload handouts and PowerPoint presentations for inclusion in the e-Conference by May 1, following the posting instructions.